GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Related Work

 \section{Related Work}

-We categorize related work into two areas: (1) language-based autonomous driving, where VLMs are used to plan from multimodal inputs and instructions, and (2) traffic scene graphs, which provide structured representations of the driving environment.

-{\parskip=2pt \textbf{Language-Based Autonomous Driving}: We review language-driven approaches for trajectory planning and decision making in autonomous driving, covering both open-loop waypoint prediction on nuScenes~\cite{caesar2020nuscenes} and closed-loop evaluation using CARLA~\cite{dosovitskiy2017carla} or NavSim~\cite{dauner2024navsim}.
-Several works deploy VLMs as planners, mapping sensor and a navigation command directly to a sequence of future waypoints~\cite{shao2024lmdrive,winter2025bevdriver,renz2025simlingo,zhang2025vldrive,xu2025drivegpt4v2,xie2025s4driver}.
+{\parskip=2pt \textbf{Language-Based Autonomous Driving}: Several works deploy VLMs as planners that map sensor data and navigation commands directly to future waypoints~\cite{shao2024lmdrive,winter2025bevdriver,renz2025simlingo,zhang2025vldrive,xu2025drivegpt4v2,xie2025s4driver}, spanning both open-loop trajectory prediction on nuScenes~\cite{caesar2020nuscenes} and closed-loop evaluation via CARLA~\cite{dosovitskiy2017carla} or NavSim~\cite{dauner2024navsim}.
 LMDrive~\cite{shao2024lmdrive} presents a VLM-based end-to-end stack that fuses camera and LiDAR inputs with a natural-language navigation command.
 BEVDriver~\cite{winter2025bevdriver} extends this design by strengthening the vision encoder to produce richer BEV features, improving semantic and spatial grounding.
 Beyond direct waypoint prediction, some approaches aim to increase reasoning fidelity by incorporating chain-of-thought within a perception-prediction-planning paradigm, accepting additional latency in exchange for interpretability and more transparent decision making~\cite{kong2025vlrdriver,zeng2025futuresightdrive,hwang2025emma,tian2024drivevlm}.
 Efficiency-oriented systems activate the language model only when it is expected to contribute: AdaDrive~\cite{zhang2025adadrive} learns an adaptive slow-fast collaboration that decides when and to what extent the VLM should be involved.
+Other approaches decouple high-level reasoning from trajectory generation.
+Here, the VLM proposes subgoals, constraints, or safety checks, and a non-VLM planner converts these signals into concrete trajectories~\cite{fu2025orion,chen2025solve,han2025dme,pan2024vlp}.
+ORION~\cite{fu2025orion}, for example, predicts planning tokens with an LLM and conditions a generative planner on these tokens to produce multi-modal trajectories.
+Finally, several approaches transfer the world-knowledge and reasoning capabilities of VLMs into training-time supervision, thereby removing the need for an online VLM at inference while retaining its benefits~\cite{hegde2025dima,zhang2024feedback}.
+In parallel, retrieval-augmented (RAG) methods condition decisions on similar scenarios or past experiences to improve robustness on rare or long-tail events~\cite{yuan2024ragdriver,mei2024leapad,wen2024dilu,wang2025rad,zhang2025safeauto}. \looseness=-1}